3 Project Management Evaluation Criteria for Project Management Tools

-If you’re an open-minded project manager, and you’re looking for the best Agile project management tool for your team, you may feel like you’re high on a tightrope, your hair tossed around by the heavy winds of digital change.
-Ahead of you: A promise of progress, efficiency, collaboration, and insights.
-Below you: The danger of a wrong choice bringing lost productivity and missed deadlines.
-Being a modern project manager, you need to balance many elements:
+If you’re an open-minded project manager, and you’re looking for the best Agile project management tool for your team, you may feel like walking a tightrope.
+You need to balance many elements:

 - Your projects can be approached with different mindsets — from highly structured and control-oriented Waterfall to more flexible Agile approaches and everything between.

 - Some tools excel at certain practices (Microsoft Project Manager for Gantt charts), while others are best for certain tactics (Trello for visual boards, for example).

 - Your team members have their own habits and preferences.
 You want to help them be more productive, but can’t lose all control or visibility.

 If so, how can you find it?
 What we’ve learned at Hansoft — having developed a tool used by some of the most innovative project managers in the world — is that a good decision is a balanced one.
 In this article, we’ll compare and contrast legacy project management tools, such as Microsoft Project, and lightweight project management tools, such as Trello.